google/model-viewer/README.md

 developers can specify a [USDZ][USDZ] file (using the `ios-src` attribute) that will be used to launch Quick Look on iOS Safari as an interim solution until Safari has support for something like the Web XR Device and Hit Test APIs.

+### On Loading

+Models are often large, so especially on pages with large numbers of them it may be desirable to load them after user action.
+Three parameters - *`poster`*, *`preload`*, and *`reveal-when-loaded`* - control the loading behavior.

+Four configuration options are available:

+* By default, the model will load with the page and will be displayed once it's loaded.
+* With a *`poster`* specified, the model will not load or display until the user takes action (for instance, by clicking on the model element).
+* With both *`poster`* and *`preload`* set, the model will load with the page, but the poster image will be displayed until the user takes action.
+* With all of *`poster`*, *`preload`*, and *`reveal-when-loaded`* set, the poster will be displayed until the model is loaded, at which time the poster will be hidden and the model displayed.

 ### Important note on data usage